erwincabrera/space-invaders/README.md

 - Earn scores by destroying the invaders.
 - The game ends when your spaceship collides with an invader.
 - Login to your account if you want your score to appear in the High Scores list.

+## Getting Started

+Run `yarn` to install the project dependencies.

+## Development

+1. Run `yarn server` to start a local server at http://localhost:3001 that simulates a backend to handle API requests.
+Its response is taken from the contents of `./json-server/db.json`.

+2. Run `yarn start` to open the application at http://localhost:3000 by default.
+The page will automatically refresh when changes are made to the source code.

+## Testing

+Run `yarn test` to launch the unit test runner in watch mode.
+It will automatically re-run the tests when changes made, similar to `yarn start`.

+Run `yarn test --coverage --watchAll=false` to generate the code coverage report.

+## Deployment

+TODO